 J.C.
 SHAH, J. - At a trial held with the aid of a common jury in Case No. 38 of the V Session 1955 before the Additional Sessions Judge, City Court, Greater Bombay, the two appellants were convicted of offences under Section 409 read with Section 34 of the Indian Penal Code.
-The Additional Sessions Judge sentenced the first appellant to suffer rigorous imprisonment for five years and the second appellant to suffer rigorous imprisonment for four years.
-In appeal, the High Court of Bombay reviewed the evidence, because in the view of the Court, the verdict of the jury was vitiated on account of a misdirection on a matter of substantial importance, but held that the conviction of the two appellants for the offence under Section 409 read with Section 34 of the Indian Penal Code was, on the evidence, not liable to be set aside.
-The High Court accordingly confirmed the conviction of the two appellants but reduced the sentence passed upon the first appellant to rigorous imprisonment for three years and the sentence against the second appellant to rigorous imprisonment for one year.
+The Additional Sessions Judge sentenced the first appellant to suffer rigorous imprisonment for five years and the second appellant to suffer rigorous imprisonment for five years and the second appellant to suffer rigorous in the view of the Court, the verdict of the jury was vitiated on account of a misdirection on a matter of substantial importance, but held that the conviction of the two appellants for the offence under Section 409 read with Section 34 of the Indian Penal Code was, on the evidence, not liable to be set aside.
+The High Court accordingly confirmed the conviction of the two appellants but reduced the sentence passed upon the first appellant to rigorous imprisonment for three years and the sentence against the second appellant to rigorous imprisonment for three years and the sentence against the second appellant to rigorous imprisonment for three years and the sentence against the second appellant to rigorous imprisonment for three years and the sentence against the second appellant to rigorous imprisonment for three years and the sentence against the second appellant to rigorous imprisonment for three years and the sentence against the second appellant to rigorous imprisonment for one year.
 Against the order of conviction and sentence, the appellants have appealed to this court with special leave.